-The master class will be held at Pearl Studios, 500 8th Avenue in New York City.
+The master class will be held at Open Jar Studios (located at 48th and Broadway) in New York City.
 The final studio number will be sent to all registered attendees to the supplied email address.

-Actor Therapy Students currently enrolled in the current session (Session 45): $15.00
+Actor Therapy Students currently enrolled in the current session (Session 48): free.

 Any questions?
 Email us with the subject: Actor Therapy Master Series Question.